 To simplify the formulation of the diagram formula I shall introduce the following notation with the help of the colours of the diagrams.

-First I give the formal definition of the Wiener--It\^o integrals that appear in the diagram formula, and then I give an informal explanation of this definition by briefly indicating the picture behind it.
-Then I describe the diagram formula with the help of the Wiener--It\^o integrals corresponding to the diagrams $\gamma\in\Gamma$.
-To explain this result better I shall present an example after its formulation, where the product of two Wiener--It\^o integrals is considered, and I show how to calculate a typical term in the sum of Wiener--It\^o integrals which appears if we apply the diagram formula for this product.
+First I give the formal definition of the Wiener--It\^o integrals that appear in the diagram formula.
+These Wiener-It\^o integrals correspond to the diagrams $\gamma\in\Gamma$ introduced before.
+Then I describe the diagram formula with the help of these Wiener--It\^o integrals.
+The definition of the Wiener--It\^o integrals we need in the diagram formula applies a rather complicated notation, but its informal explanation given after formula~(\ref{6.16}) may help to understand it.
+For the sake of a better comprehension of the calculations in the diagram formula I shall present an example after the formulation of this result, where the product of two Wiener--It\^o integrals is considered, and I show how to calculate a typical term in the sum of Wiener--It\^o integrals which appears in the diagram formula for this product.

-Let us fix some diagram $\gamma\in\Gamma$.
-I explain how to define the the Wiener--It\^o integral corresponding to $\gamma$ in the diagram formula.
+Fix some diagram $\gamma\in\Gamma$.
+I explain how to define the Wiener--It\^o integral corresponding to $\gamma$ in the diagram formula.
 First I define a function $H_\gamma(x_1,\dots,x_{n+m})$ which we get by means of an appropriate permutation of the indices of the function~$H$ defined in (\ref{6.3}).
 This permutation of the indices depends on the diagram~$\gamma$.

 To define this permutation of the indices first I define a map $T_\gamma$ which maps the set $\{1,\dots,n+m\}$ to the elements in the rows of the diagrams.
 This map depends on the diagram~$\gamma$.

 To define this map first I introduce the following sets depending on the diagram $\gamma$: